DigvijaysinhGohil/Godot-Shader-Lib/README.md

 Adds various extra nodes to use in built-in visual shader editor.

-### This version is now deprecated and is no longer supporeted.
+## This version is now deprecated and is no longer supported.

 # Installation
 Copy the contents of **_addons/ShaderLib_** into the same folder in your project.
 No activation needed.
 Custom visual shader nodes work the same way as standard visual shader nodes.